Upward-Spiral-Science/the-fat-boys/draft/final_report.md

 Given a chosen marker, rather than using all other markers as the features, we then only used a subset of the markers as the features.
 For instance, as a control group, we tried to predict an inhibitory neuron marker with other inhibitory neuron markers.
 Then we attempted to use a set of markers having known association with the chosen markers as the features.
 However, the initial result for this experiment was not good, as in most cases the classifiers could not predict the chosen marker better than chances.

 #### Testing Assumptions

+We want to test the assumption that the data are independently and identically distributed.
+To test independence, we plot correlation matrices of each of the 4 features across all 24 markers.
+If the data is independent, then we would expect off-diagonal terms to be close to 0.
+On the other hand, if the data are not independent, off diagonal terms would be far away from 0.

 #### Further Clustering